CivicActions/civicactions.com/src/content/distributed-government.md

 ### Presenter

-John O’Duinn is the author of [Distributed Teams: The Art and Practice of Working Together While Physically Apart](https://www.amzn.com/1732254907) and frequent international speaker on benefits and strategies for remote work.
+John O’Duinn is the author of "[Distributed Teams](https://www.amzn.com/1732254907): The Art and Practice of Working Together While Physically Apart" and frequent international speaker on benefits and strategies for remote work.
 John is a senior technologist and entrepreneur who has served in the U.S. Digital Service in the Obama White House and provided workshops and mentorship to distributed teams around the world.
 He co-created the State of Vermont policy encouraging remote work to promote economic growth, and is now supporting the development of similar policies for multiple jurisdictions worldwide.
 Learn more about John’s work at his [website](http://oduinn.com/) and on [LinkedIn](https://www.linkedin.com/in/joduinn).

 ### Register